A discrete model for Gell-Mann matrices: Extensions

+We must now check that these matrices act as automorphisms of $G_{27}$, which is easy in the case of $W$, and for $I$ requires a few small calculations of this kind:

-At this stage we have a group of order $216$ that combines finite analogues of $SU(3)$ and $SU(2)$ into a single group.
+which shows how the matrix for $I$ converts permutation matrices into diagonal matrices.
+It follows that the matrices for $G_{27}$ and $Q_8$ together generate a group of order $216$ that combines finite analogues of $SU(3)$ and $SU(2)$ into a single group.
 This is a semi-direct product $G_{27}\rtimes Q_8$, in which the subgroup $G_{27}$ is normal, but the subgroup $Q_8$ is not.
 Since it is not a direct product, it does not give rise to a direct product $SU(3) \times SU(2)$, but instead `mixes' the two gauge groups.
 If we compute the action of the matrices (\ref{ternaryPauli}) on the 3-vectors, we find that $(0,1,-1)$ is an eigenvector, with eigenvalue $1$.
 Hence $Q_8$ embeds in a subgroup $SU(2)$ of $SU(3)$, which gives the required mixing.